MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 > [!IMPORTANT]
 > Brand and preferences, LinkedIn configuration, Course catalog, and Fields of study are __required__ to effectively enable the app for students, faculty, and staff.

-#### Brand and preferences
+### Brand and preferences

-Set your educational institution’s name, logo, and default language on the brand and preferences settings page.
+Customize Career Coach to match your educational institution’s brand.
+You are responsible for respecting others' rights, including copyright and trademark rights.

 > [!IMPORTANT]
 > This is a required section - Career Coach can not be enabled without the Brand and preferences submitted.